sbeckeriv/personal_search/README.md

 Alpha level.
 You need to install start jobs and cron jobs manually.
 You might need to run some commands to clean things up.
 The UI works but it is rough.

+`cargo run --release --bin server --features server`

+open http://localhost:7172/index.html and configure domains to ignore and then turn on the indexer.

+manually run the indexer - firefox

+`cargo run --bin firefox_sync --features="firefox_sync" --release`

+the first run should index your last 1000 history if you turned on the index in the site config.

+cron the indexer..

 # Pin current page

 Add a bookmarklet to pin the current page you are looking at.
 If the url has not been index yet it will import it and pin it.